 Although a degree is not necessary, grant consultants have typically earned an undergraduate degree.
-You can also add to your credentials by attaining a grant writing certification and developing a portfolio of successful applications.
+You can also add to your credentials by attaining a grant writing certification and developing a portfolio of successful grants awarded.
 A grant writing business is often owner-operated, run from home, or run as a small business.

 The donations, grants & endowment industry is a sizable one in the U.S., worth a respectable $ 148 billion.
 Some of the largest – and well-known – donors are the Getty Foundation, the W.K.
 Kellog Foundation, and the Gates Foundation.

 According to Zippia, over 5,200 grant writers are currently employed in the U.S., most of them located in New York and Washington DC.
 Many organizations and sectors depend on funding from these donors and will often outsource professional grant writing to achieve funding success.
 However, data on self-employed grant-writers is not known.

 The grant writing sector is directly linked to and impacted by wealth gains by the grantmaking institutions and their ability to offer donations and grants.
 According to IBISWorld, that industry is set to grow by 4.8%.
 By default, the outlook for grant writers is positive as well.
 According to the Economic Research Institute, grant writers can expect a salary increase of 16% over the coming five years.

 Your target market will be any organization, community group, change agent, or business reliant on additional funding to support an initiative, project, or additional resources.